lihaoyi/macropy/readme.md

 ###`args`

-Macros can take arguments, for example a macro can be invoked as follows:
+Macros can take addition arguments when invoked, apart from the primary tree that it receives.
+For example a macro can be invoked as follows:

 ```python
 my_macro(a)%(...)